precisiontox/ptox-metadata-manager/README.md

 ```

 Before running the application you need to obtain a Google Drive ID and secret: head to your Google Cloud console and
-enable the Google Drive API.
-Then, go to `API & Services > Credentials` and create a new OAuth client ID using the
+enable the Google Drive API and the Gmail API.
+Then, go to `API & Services > Credentials` and create a new OAuth client
-`Desktop Application` option.
-Once done, you will be presented with a client ID and a client secret you will want to
+ID using the `Desktop Application` option.
+Once done, you will be presented with a client ID and a client secret you
-copy.
+will want to copy.
 Inside the `ptmd/resources/` directory, rename `.env.example` to `.env` and fill in the values for your environment.
 ```text
 SQLALCHEMY_DATABASE_URL=sqlite:///:memory: